vircadia/vircadia-docs-sphinx/docs/source/developer/domain-server/command-line-parameters.md

     --user-config <path>

-PID of the parent process
+Displays the PID of the parent process

     --parent_pid